 The bill amends several sections of Washington state law regarding the reporting of fire losses by insurers.
 It establishes that within 90 days of closing a claim related to fire loss or damage, insurers must report specific information to the insurance commissioner, including the property address, date of loss, amount paid, known origin and cause of the loss, and the NAIC company number.
-Additionally, if an insurer suspects that a fire loss may be due to criminal activity, they are required to report this immediately to local or tribal law enforcement and the insurance commissioner, providing details and any investigation findings.
-The bill also emphasizes the confidentiality of the information reported, stating that it is not subject to public disclosure and outlines the conditions under which the insurance commissioner can share this information with various entities.
+Additionally, if an insurer suspects that a fire loss may be due to criminal activity, they are required to report this immediately to local or tribal law enforcement and the insurance commissioner, providing details and any investigation findings upon request.
+The bill also ensures that the information reported is confidential and privileged, not subject to public disclosure, while allowing the insurance commissioner to share aggregate data for public safety and regulatory purposes.

 Substitute Bill: 42.56.400, 48.05.320, 48.50.040